 Confessions about family trauma are juxtaposed with observations about the cocksure attitudes of those in power.
 Narcissistic & patriarchal behavior is probed, exposing the political, economic & ethical landscape of our time, where decisions by power brokers in government or corporations prevail at the expense of individuals, families, & communities.

-The visual & sonic presentation amplifies the fractured narrative juxtapositions expressed in the video.
-When you find your way into the focused beams of sound, you compose the work as you navigate the aural space.
+Spotlight speakers focus sound in a physically disorienting way.
+Sound is felt viscerally in the body, as well as heard aurally.
+Videos are projected onto sculptural materials at large scale.
+The projection exceeds the height & width of the materials, creating a fractured image.
+This visual & sonic structure amplifies the narrative juxtapositions expressed in the video.
 Opposing ideas are hurled against one another in rapid fire.
-Synapses firing, a space is opened where, new neural pathways are forged.
+Participants compose the work as they navigate the space.
+Akin to synaptic firing in the brain, new neural pathways are forged.
 Complexity & not always understanding the narrative is an intention of this work; mimicking the information overload of our times.
 Where the focused beam of 2 speakers cross over, one hears the narrative of 2 video projections.
 This complicates & confounds understanding, similar to the way our own minds chatter & process information.
 Each video is understood more clearly, the further away one stands from the speaker.
 This gives a macro & micro experience.

-When & where are the borders between terror, abuse & negligence blurred & crossed?
-How do personal behavior, corporate & national interests, & armed terrorist groups drive politics?
-I expose my pain, doubts & frustration in an effort to make sense of the world we live in and to stimulate conversation for change.
+When & where are the borders between terror, abuse & negligence blurred & crossed.
+The artist bares her frustration in a range of emotions that fluctuate wildly from playful cynicism to whispering anguish; from a visible sense of disbelief to anger, we witness the frustration of one human trying to make sense of the world we live in & to stimulate a conversation about change.
 Soul Junk is a catalyst for social justice.